dustinblack/metal3-dev-scripts/chimera-docs/00_prepare_lab.md

 for i in {1..4}; do virsh pool-create-as nvme${i}n1 dir --target /nvme${i}n1; done
 ```

+## Passthrough NVMe for Chimera

+We have some script hacks in place for the Chimera system specifically, which accounts for specific NVMe drives being available in specific PCIe slots.
+For this node to pass through the NVMe devices properly to the VMs, edit the `metalshift-chimera/tripleo-quickstart-config/metalkube-nodes.yml` to set `flavors.openshift_node.nvme_passthrough` to `true`.

+## Storage qcow2 disks for Chimera

+Another hack to use the qcow2 disk images from above...

+The passthrough NVMe above does not allow for VM snapshots.
+So for the Chimera demo lab where snapshots are required, the NVMe devices have been formatted and mounted with pre-defined qcow2 images (/nvme{1..4}n1/nvme{1..4}n1.qcow2).
+To use these disk images, edit the `metalshift-chimera/tripleo-quickstart-config/metalkube-nodes.yml` to set `flavors.openshift_node.attach_qcow2` to `true`.
+Then above for each of the `overcloud_node` entries, add the base nvme name, i.e. `nvme1n1`, to associate with each VM.

 ## Remote network access

 The simplest way to access the OCP network is to add physical interfaces to the _baremetal_ bridge.
 An external host connected to the bridged interface will then get DHCP assignments from the already-running dnsmasq for that network.